December 3, 2024

 The Institute for Supply Management not only publishes an index of manufacturing activity each month, they publish two days later a survey of service sector firms.
-The business activity index backtracked by 2.7 points in October to 57.2 after having jumped 6.6 points to 59.9 in September.
+The business activity index declined 3.5 points in November to 53.7 after backtracking by 2.7 points in October.
 We tend to focus on the business activity component as a measure of “production” because it seems to track better with the pace of economic activity.
 It has softened during the course of the past year, but this index jumped sharply in the past two months.

-It appears that activity in the service sector climbed sharply in both September and October in the wake of the Fed’s initial rate cut.
-At its current level the ISM group says that is consistent with 2.4% growth in GDP.
+It appears that activity in the service sector climbed sharply in both September and October but backtracked somewhat in November as concern about the new administrations tariffs and policy measures held down the index.
+At its current level the ISM group says that is consistent with 1.0% growth in GDP.
 After climbing 2.8% in the third quarter we expect GDP growth in the fourth quarter of 2.5%.

 Comments from respondents include:

-The orders component fell 2.0 points in October to 57.4 after having surged by 6.4 points in September to 59.4.
+The orders component fell 3.7 points in November to 53.7 after declining 2.0 points in October after having surged by 6.4 points in September to 59.4.
 The September level was the highest level for this component since February 2023.
-After a big drop in June orders have climbed sharply in the past four months.
-Comments from respondents include: “More construction requests” and “Slightly lower due to holding back funds until after the U.S. presidential election.”
+Comments from respondents include: “End of calendar-year elective procedures for insurance/medical savings accounts” and “We are already seeing some end-of-year softness.”

 .

-The suppler deliveries component rose 4.3 points in October to 56.4 after climbing 2.5 points in September to 52.1.
+The suppler deliveries component dropped 6.9 points in November to 49.5 after having risen 4.3 points in October and 2.5 points in September.
 This component is reversed in the sense that a reading above 50 percent indicates slower deliveries to service sector firms, while a reading below 50 percent indicates faster deliveries.
-Thus, firms reported slower delivery times in both September and October.
-Comments from respondents include: “Deliveries are impacted by the recent hurricanes” and “Data is coming from government agencies, which are swamped with the elections.”
+Thus, firms reported faster delivery times in November versus slower delivery times in September and October.
+Comments from respondents include: “Materials and components more readily available to our manufacturers” and “Many items are on allocation and are being substituted.”

-Finally, the price component fell 1.3 points in October to 58.1 after having risen 2.1 points in September to 59.4.
-It turns out that 18 of the last 19 months have been below 60.
-Fifteen service sector industries reported an increase in prices paid during the month.
+Finally, the price component rose 0.1 point in November to 58.2 after having fallen 1.3 points in October.
+It turns out that 19 of the last 20 months have been below 60.
+Fourteen service sector industries reported an increase in prices paid during the month.
 Prices continue to climb at a moderate rate in the service sector.

 .Stephen Slifer